College of Nursing

 NURSE 6870 Special Topics in Advanced Practice Nursing: 1-3 semester hours

 Prerequisites: Consent of instructor.
 Explore special topics for the advanced practice nurse in the areas of research, theory, education and administration.
 No more than three hours shall be applied toward the degree.
-This course is for graduate MSN or PhD levels.
+This course is for graduate DNP or PhD levels.

 NURSE 6875 Special Study in Graduate Nursing: 1-3 semester hours